alainmucyo/friendly-sniffle/README.md

 4. Setup your PostgreSQL database credentials in .env,
 5. You can set the `PORT` you want to use in the `.env` file, if you don't set it, it will run on `3000` by default.
 6. Congratulations!
 You have successfully launched file handler app!
-7. You can register and use users.xlsx file provided to test file uploading
+7. You can register and use `demo.xlsx` file provided to test file uploading

 ### Launch with Docker